ahmedtark/instabug-challenge/README.md

             6. Verify that the loaded page corresponds to the desired search term

-            7. Check the number of found results
+            7. Verify search results were found